-I was once in Gaborone, the somewhat unassuming capital of Botswana.
+I was once in Gaborone, Botswana’s somewhat unassuming capital.
 Just for a weekend, really.
 Everything was closed and the town was very quiet.
 My young self, well… younger self, was easily bored, so after a few days I hopped on a bus to much livelier Jo’burg across the border.

 Gaborone jacaranda trees, photo by Tude e João